 Even more directly, Bonner graduates move into positions of leadership on campus.
 More than a third of Bonner Program coordinators, employees of individual campuses, are in fact alumni.
 Our network of veteran staff and faculty often move into roles as deans, and engaged faculty and administrators become senior leaders.
 Recognizing the need for more rewards, recognition, and professional development for campus civic engagement professionals, the Foundation invests in staff and faculty development.
 We understand the relationship of personal change to system change.

-With this in mind, we have launched the Pipeline Project, a new professional development strategy for leaders in higher education including staff and faculty.
+With this in mind, we have launched the Bonner Pipeline Project, a new professional development strategy for emerging civic and community engagement leaders in higher education.
 Over the next decade, we hope to contribute to the field and to support our network’s success through:

 - A comprehensive framework for professional development that starts with students and moves to the level of higher education or community leader

-- A certification program that is tied with our national meetings and enables professionals to track their own learning and accomplishments
+- A professional development training program that is tied with our national meetings and enables professionals to track their own learning and accomplishments

 - Exploring possible connections with graduate study or innovative strategies for working professionals to enhance their credentials